YinJC/uk-tex-faq/FAQ-bibinline.md

----
-layout: page
-title: Putting bibliography entries in text
+# Putting bibliography entries in text
----

 This is a common requirement for journals and other publications in the humanities.
 Sometimes the requirement is for the entry to appear